 Each switch must be assigned its own IP Address, which is used for communication with an SNMP network manager or other TCP/IP application (for example BOOTP, TFTP).
 The Switch's default IP address is 10.90.90.90.
-You can change the default Switch IP address to meet the specification of your networking address scheme.
+The default Switch IP address can be changed to meet the specification of your networking address scheme.